I Love Walking In France

 There’s something about the cluster of ancient stone houses nestled in a dip of the rolling green hills (pictured at the top of this post) that always has me longing to strap on my boots and get walking again.
 I can still taste the French onion soup we enjoyed for lunch in Chez Germain and see the mouth-watering array of tarts laid out for dessert.

 The picturesque village of Aubrac was built in the twelfth century by the pilgrim Adalard, who had been attacked by bandits when he passed through in 1120.
 He returned and built a monastery, church and hospital where up to 500 pilgrims could be fed and cared for each night.
+Many of the medieval buildings have long disappeared, but those that remain offer a glimpse into a world from centuries past.

 Transhumance

 If your walk along the Chemin de Saint-Jacques brings you to the Aubrac region in late May, you’ll need to book your accommodation well in advance.
 On the Sunday closest to 25 May, the Transhumance—the annual migration of cattle to summer pastures—begins.
-Cattle are decorated with flowers and flags before the procession sets off along the road (not the GR 65) to Saint-Côme-d’Olt.
+Cattle are decorated with flowers and flags before the procession sets off along the road (not the GR 65) from Aubrac to Saint-Côme-d’Olt.

 Rooms are booked many months, sometimes a year, in advance—be prepared to detour well off the path if you don’t have a bed secured.